-Vegan Campfire Stew is a delicious meat free meal that can be easily prepared within the slow cooker or crock-pot.
-Chuck all the ingredients in the slow cooker and it will happily bubble away concocting a sweet, savoury and smoky delicious stew.
-Alternatively this Campfire Stew can be easily prepared on the stove-top if preferred.
+Vegan Campfire Stew is a delicious meat free meal that can be easily prepared within the slow cooker.
+Chuck all the ingredients in the slow cooker and it will cook a deliciously sweet, savoury, and smoky delicious stew.
+This campfire stew recipe can be adapted for gluten-free diets, and we have included an easy method for preparing the stew on the stove-top within the recipe notes.

 Origin of Campfire Stew

+Modern day Campfire Stew likely originated from the stews that have been cooked over an open fire or hearths for thousands of years.
 Cooking over an open fire was the primary method of preparing food during the medieval period (roughly 5th to 15th century AD).
 Most of the cooking during this era was done on hearths, which were open fireplaces used for both heating homes and cooking food, and the smoke escaped through a hole in the roof.

 Also throughout the centuries soldiers have also made use of campfires to cook their food in the open field, one such example is 14th Scottish soldiers carrying a bag of oatmeal, a flat piece of metal called a griddle, and some water.
 The water was mixed through the oatmeal and fashioned into a dough, that could be flattened into oatcakes and cooked over the fire.
 Travellers, and those without a hearth, would also have created a make-shift fire to cook a stew or soup with whatever ingredients were available.